Engee documentation

 Spectral weighting is often used with linear FM signals to reduce side lobe levels in the time domain.
 The block calculates the length of the window internally to match the length of the FFT.

-Note that both the StartFrequency and EndFrequency parameters are measured in the baseband.
-That is, they are within the range of [−Fs/2,Fs/2], where Fs is the sampling frequency specified in any of the blocks of the signal library.
-The StartFrequency parameter must be less than `EndFrequency'.
+Note that both parameters are StartFrequency and EndFrequency They are measured in the baseband.
+That is, they are within [−Fs/2,Fs/2], where Fs — the sampling frequency specified in any of the blocks of the signal library.
+Parameter StartFrequency must be smaller EndFrequency.

 Dependencies